pagopa/io-wallet/packages/io-wallet-common/README.md

 - [vitest](https://classic.yarnpkg.com/en/package/vitest)
 - [applicationinsights](https://classic.yarnpkg.com/en/package/applicationinsights)

-This project uses [Yarn](https://classic.yarnpkg.com/) as depndencies manager.
+This project uses [Yarn](https://classic.yarnpkg.com/) as dependencies manager.
 This project is a simple package that is seen as a "container" (NPM package) by all projects that use it.
 Both projects that are part of this monorepo use `io-wallet-common`.

 ### Prerequisites